Finding Neverland

 Story & Plot Summary: Finding Neverland

-Quick Plot Summary: Released in 2004, Finding Neverland is a Drama, Fantasy film directed by Marc Forster.
+Quick Plot Summary: Released in 2004, Finding Neverland is a Drama, Fantasy film directed by Marc Forster, written by David Magee.
 The narrative explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict involving Johnny Depp.
+It provides a scannable look at the movie's central conflict involving Johnny Depp as Sir James Matthew Barrie.

 Story Breakdown